How you do anything is how you do everything.

 Having a vision for your life, on which you can set goals, is so important to being happy.
 You’ll know your “why” and you’ll intentionally move in the direction you want your life to move toward.
-Having goals that are in line with your vision will help you achieve what you want in life, whether it’s for your family or your career or anything in between.
+Having goals that are in line with your vision will help you achieve what you want in life, whether it’s for your family, career, or anything in between.

 This is what I did when I quit my job as a lawyer to become a financial planner and blogger-now online business entrepreneur and life coach.
 Now, I make money doing what I love.
 I never would’ve imagined it was possible to make money blogging – it’s truly been a blessing!